 - Have you moved closer to your goals?

 - Have you accomplished the priorities that God placed on your heart?

 - Have your kids grown in character, and developed more of a love for God?

 Those are the things to compare and measure your success by because that is what GOD says is important!

 There will probably be times in your parenting and homeschooling where you wonder “Where’s the JOY?”
 Keep your eyes on God, rather than others, or you risk the loss of joy in your homeschool.

-For 60 tips from 2 veteran homeschool moms of 30 years each, grab a copy of this free download for our subscribers!
+For 60 tips from 2 veteran homeschool moms of 30 years each, grab a copy of this eBook FULL of great info!!